 Utilize DDR4/LPDDR4 debugging options

-Apply performance tuning options for linear and random t
+Apply performance tuning options for linear and random traffic

 Memory Solutions Overview - Identifies the external memory interfaces options for the Versal adaptive SoC and describes the main features of the hard and soft controllers. {Lecture}